 - A student respondent will be contacted by a university adjudicator and will be presented with the allegation(s).
 The student, after notification, may accept or deny responsibility for the infraction.

-- Disciplinary action is determined through mediation with a university adjudicator.
+- Disciplinary action is determined through an Administrative Resolution Meeting with a university adjudicator.
 Students will be notified in writing of the determined action.

 - A student who is alleged to have violated one or more community standards or policies may request a review of the allegation before the appropriate hearing board.